 One then wonders just who is the “buying agent” — an unmentioned phrase, but one plainly descriptive of the activities undertaken by a broker acting on behalf of the buyer.
 The buyer’s agent is selling nothing; they are locating property and negotiating to buy suitable property on behalf of their buyer client.

 The Agency Law Disclosure does not mention, much less define, the broker’s role as an exclusive agent for either the buyer or seller.
-Yet the separate agency confirmation provision, included in the sale or lease (more than one year) of small residential and all commercial property, calls for the broker to determine their agency and disclose it to all participants.
+Yet the separate agency confirmation provision, included in the sale of small residential and all commercial property, calls for the broker to determine their agency and disclose it to all participants.
 The mandated provision permits the broker to characterize their conduct with the participants as the agent of the “seller exclusively” or the “buyer exclusively.”

 These exclusive characterizations of agency conduct have no relationship to employment under exclusive listings to sell or buy property.
 The seller’s agent under an exclusive right-to-sell listing understands the prospective buyer may turn out to be one of their buyer clients.
 This representation of opposing participants makes the broker a “non-exclusive” dual agent without concern for the exclusive employment of the broker by either the buyer or seller, or both beyond the disclosure of their dual agency.